ippontech/blog-usa/posts/scala-for-the-arrogant.md

 perspective that is great.
 But the astute computer scientist and the practical computer engineer will observe that things are seldom so simple.
 If our function has to fetch data from a database, how do we react to deadlocks?
 Can these rules work in a multi-threaded environment with mutable objects?
-Deciding how to manage the theory of fucntional programming with practical realities is not easy and Scala takes specific steps to address that.
+Deciding how to manage the theory of functional programming with practical realities is not easy and Scala takes specific steps to address that.

 Good functional programming skills can have a profound influence on your OO development while the converse is not necessarily true.